 15. Cistern/Water Storage

 Concrete and blocks are porous so water will seep through them with time.
-To make make the cistern water tight treat the inside of the cistern a thin layer of pure portland cement.
+To make the cistern watertight treat the inside of the cistern with a thin layer of pure portland cement.
 This will fill in the small holes that the water seeps through.

 There are a lot of other projects that can make use of cinder blocks if you use your imagination a bit!